 Compound matches are decided using cumulative scoring.
 Athletes shoot 15 arrows in five ends of three arrows.
 The athlete with the highest 15-arrow score wins the match.

 If a recurve match is tied on five set points or a compound match is tied on cumulative score then the match is decided in a single-arrow shoot-off.
-Each athlete shoots one arrow and the arrow that lands closest to the middle wins the match.
+Each athlete shoots one arrow and the arrow that lands closest to the middle wins the match, except outdoors where if both recurve archers shoot a 10 or both compound archers shoot an X10 then a second shoot-off is required.

 If no winner can be decided, the process is repeated until a winner is found.